BananaNeil/Tardigrade/docs/docs/intro.md

 ---

 # Introduction
+## Why a ZkSnarked Social graph with timelocking deposit boxes that chains EIP-712 signatures together with IPFS Pubsub?
+Reputation can mean efficiency.
+Tardigrade is the baremetal solution for enabling a class of defi 'metagames' where reputation can pose as security as its reduced in the name of efficiency.
+Think like an honourbox, tip jar, bar tab, and hopefully one day, undercollateralized IOUs.
+Username nodes host deposit boxes, that when staked too can than be moved over IPFS pubsub with recursive EIP-712 signature sends.
+Basic Usernames and connection data isn't terribly expensive onchain, Zksnarking persists a privacy element.
+Timelocking, reputation based deposit boxes with EIP-712 signature chaining over IPFS pubsub enables a class of 'metagames' where security is compromised for efficiency in logical instances.
 Tardigrade is a set of ethereum smart contracts that lets a user create ZKSnarked username objects and deposit funds under it for defi metagames with EIP-712 message chaining over IPFS pubsub.

 These documents are geared for those who desired a technical level of understanding, and will go into the architecture and api spec